Stay SMS scam smart

 You’re asked to upload photographs for money

-You might even be asked to upload photograph images in return for a payment.
+You might even be asked to upload photograph images in return for payment.
 By clicking on a link, you may, without knowing it, sign up to a costly subscription service, or download malicious software.

 Always be wary